smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 The old man collected himself, his scholarly composure returned as his still-trembling hands grabbed the stylus and got back to work.

 Sisyphus watched him return to the blueprints, noting how Daedalus's stylus hesitated at certain junctions, as if his hand rebelled against its own precision.
-There were mistakes hidden in that movement—small mercies disguised as incompetence.
+At one corner, Daedalus drew what looked like a dead end but was actually—Sisyphus squinted—a shadow passage, barely visible, that might offer moments of concealment.
+Small mercies disguised as incompetence.
 Interesting.

 The tremor in Daedalus's hands hadn't ceased, and something lurked in his eyes, a depth of self-loathing that Sisyphus recognized like his own reflection.

 "What did you do?"
-Sisyphus asked, his voice barely above the whisper of wind through stone.
+Sisyphus asked quietly.

 Daedalus's stylus stopped mid-scratch.
 "What do you mean?"

 "To end up here.
 In this tower, building cages instead of cathedrals."
 Sisyphus leaned back, the stool groaning beneath him.
 "Men like us don't fall from grace by stumbling.
 We make choices that shatter us like—"

-"The question," Daedalus interrupted, his voice sharp as a blade drawn from its sheath, "is what -you- did."
-He pivoted the stylus between his fingers, point dancing like a tiny dagger.
-"Kings don't simply abdicate their thrones to become... assistants."
-His eyes narrowed, studying Sisyphus like a problem to be solved.
-"What manner of crime earns a man eternal servitude to Minos?"
+"The question," Daedalus interrupted, his voice sharp as a blade drawn from its sheath, "is what you did."
+The stylus in his fingers went perfectly still—too still.
+"What manner of crime earns a king eternal servitude to Minos?"

 The deflection was skillful, Sisyphus had to admit.
 But the evasion itself revealed more than any confession might have.
 He recognized the maneuver from his own days as king—when pressed about guilt, redirect to someone else's shame.